 - Use industry-standard secure protocols to secure your file transfers

 - Monitor file movement and user activities on your network

 - Create a multi-layered security solution for data storage and retrieval, authentication, and firewall traversal with Globalscape DMZ Gateway®

-- Use malware and Data Loss Protection (DLP) tools to prevent malware from entering the network and sensitive data from leaving the network
+- Use malware and Data Loss Prevention (DLP) tools to prevent malware from entering the network and sensitive data from leaving the network

 - Use data wiping to thoroughly delete data

 - Encrypt stored data

 - Securely access your data on any device without the cloud

 With the right strategy and tools in place, you can design data management process that helps your company meet and maintain GDPR compliance.
 Are you ready to get started?

 Download our latest GDPR compliance eBook, “EU GDPR Compliance – Are You Prepared?” or contact us today to find out how we can help you comply with GDPR.

 In this whitepaper, we examine the scope of GDPR compliance and how Globalscape's on-premises, cloud, and SaaS managed file transfer (MFT) software—specifically EFT Enterprise, EFT Express, and EFT Arcus—can help an organization achieve and maintain a GDPR-ready posture.
 Read more about GDPR and EFT.

 In this whitepaper, we'll discuss 6 ways GDPR is doing businesses a solid by bringing to light some of the bad habits surrounding the collection and storage of consumer data.
 Read more about the benefits of GDPR.